Wah Yan College, Kowloon: Expansion and maturity

 Around 1947, the school authorities began the search for a new campus as its enrolment further increased.
 A proposed acquisition of a site on Ho Man Tin Hill Road was turned down.
 After negotiations with the Government of Hong Kong, a piece of former paddy field was granted and it moved to the current premises on Waterloo Road in 1952.
 This portion of land was large by Hong Kong standards, making WYK one of the largest campus in the urban Hong Kong area.
 This precedent was soon followed in the case of land provision for the Hong Kong campus, where the plot granted by the Government was also of significant size.
-The present campus was opened by the then Governor Sir Alexander Grantham in 1953.
-In 2005 a new annex of WYK was opened providing new science labs, a music room, a computer-assisted learning (CAL) room, and a student activity room.
+The present campus was opened by the then Governor Alexander Grantham in 1953.

-Mr. Laurence Tam (譚志成), an arts teacher during the late 1960s, pioneered a new Chinese ink painting movement which he integrated in his curriculum experimentally.
-He left the school to work as a curator at the Hong Kong Museum of Art in 1971.
+Also in the campus is the St. Ignatius Chapel, under the parish of St. Teresa's Church.
+Fr Stephen Law is the rector.

 The school hymn of Wah Yan College Kowloon is Our Captain and Our King.
-The origin of the hymn is unclear, but it is believed to have originated from Northern England back in the 18th century.
+The origin of the hymn is unclear, but it is believed to have originated from Northern England in the 18th century.

-Results of Public Examinations
+Results of public examinations

-Wah Yan College, Kowloon has produced 8 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 1 "Top Scorers" / "Super Top Scorers" in Hong Kong Diploma of Secondary Education Examination (HKDSE).
+Wah Yan College, Kowloon, has produced 8 perfect scorers "10As" in the history of Hong Kong Certificate of Education Examination (HKCEE) and 1 "Top Scorers" / "Super Top Scorers" in Hong Kong Diploma of Secondary Education Examination (HKDSE).

 7 x 5** "Top Scorers" are candidates who obtained perfect scores of 5** in each of the four core subjects and three electives.

 8 x 5** "Super Top Scorers" are candidates who obtained seven Level 5** in four core subjects and three electives, and an additional Level 5** in the Mathematics Extended (M1/M2) module.